solarwinds/solarwinds-gcp-poller/gcp-log-forwarding/README.md

 This repository deploys a **Cloud Logging → Pub/Sub → Cloud Functions Gen2** pipeline on Google Cloud using Terraform.

-It captures selected **GCP  Logs** (for example, Compute Engine VM lifecycle events) and forwards them to an external **OTLP-compatible endpoint** using a Go-based Cloud Function.
+It captures selected **GCP  Logs** (for example, Compute Engine VM lifecycle events) and forwards them to Solarwinds **OTLP-compatible endpoint** using a Go-based Cloud Function.

 ---